thepretiso/tower-of-hanoi-vite/README.md

 ```

 ## Description
-This is app for job interview.
 It is written in React but not like you are used to.
+It is totally anti-pattern
-It is totally anti-pattern and the only React thing is the JSX and PureComponent.
+and the only React thing is the JSX and PureComponent.
 But it works!

-And we have additional features aswell:
+Additional features aswell:
 - mouse support
 - custom disc number (3 - 10)
 - auto solving mechanism